MelissaHarper/MelissaHarper.github.io/about.md

 ---
 ## About

-I spent a decade as an educator blissfully unaware that one of my favorite aspects of my job, data analysis, was an entire career unto itself.
-When the time came to transition into a new career, I realized I already had 10 years of data analysis under my belt and smoothly traversed the path to a new career.
+I spent a decade as an educator blissfully performing data analysis on the daily as just one function of my job.
+When the time came to transition into a new career, data analytics was a natural transition.

 ## Summary Statement